 Before You Start…

-• One thick sushi roll (Futomaki) requires 1⅔ cups (250 g) of sushi rice.
-One medium sushi roll (Chumaki) like Vegetarian Sushi Roll requires 1 cup (150 g) of sushi rice.
-One thin sushi roll (Hosomaki) requires ½ cup (80 g) of sushi rice.
-One inside-out sushi roll (Uramaki) like California Roll requires ¾ cup (110 g) sushi rice.
+• How much rice to cook depends on the kind of sushi you make.
+One thick sushi roll (futomaki) requires 1⅔ cups (250 g) of sushi rice.
+One medium sushi roll (chumaki) like Vegetarian Sushi Roll requires 1 cup (150 g) of sushi rice.
+One thin sushi roll (hosomaki) requires ½ cup (80 g) of sushi rice.
+One inside-out sushi roll (uramaki) like California Roll requires ¾ cup (110 g) sushi rice.
 One nigiri sushi requires 20 g of sushi rice.

 A white round plate containing colorful vegetarian sushi rolls, sushi ginger, and soy sauce.

-• How to Measure: Overfill a ¾ cup measure or a plastic rice cooker cup with uncooked short-grain white rice and level it off.
-Put the rice in a large bowl.
-Repeat until you have the amount needed.
+• How to Measure Rice: Overfill a ¾ cup measuring cup or a plastic rice cooker cup with uncooked short-grain white rice and level it off.
+Put the measured rice in a large bowl.
+Repeat until you have the amount you need.
 Tip: You must use Japanese short-grain white rice or your sushi will fall apart.
-Please note that 2¼ cups (450 g, 3 rice cooker cups) of uncooked Japanese short-grain rice yield 6⅔ cups (990 g) of cooked rice.

 How to Make Sushi Rice 1